- What math courses should I take to prepare for admission to the UW Math Graduate Program?

 We usually don't know the exact pay scale for the coming year until after the admissions process is completed, because the pay scale is set each year by the UW Board of Regents after the state legislature decides on its salary appropriation.

 Yes.
-During any quarter when you are supported as a TA, RA, or on a fellowship, you will not have to pay tuition, except for approximately $450 per quarter in fees.
+During any quarter when you are supported as a TA, RA, or on a fellowship, you will not have to pay tuition, except for several hundred dollars per quarter in fees.

 Yes.
-Each supported student must pay approximately $450 per quarter in fees.
+Each supported student must pay several hundred dollars per quarter in fees.

 All supported grad students receive comprehensive medical, dental, and vision coverage at no cost.
 Self-supporting students are responsible for their own coverage.